-Students admitted to NMU on a conditional/probationary basis (Freshman Probation), will take the Accuplacer and DRP placement tests to determine which course(s) is/are most appropriate.
-These tests must be completed in order to schedule courses.
-These placement tests will now be administered and proctored virtually.
+Students admitted to NMU on a conditional basis, will take the Degree of Reading Power (DRP) placement test.
+This test must be completed in order to finalize your schedule.
+The placement test will be administered virtually.

 Students that have been admitted as Restricted to a particular program (primarily certificates programs), will take the Accuplacer and DRP placement tests, if their program requires it.
 Certain restricted programs do not require placement tests.